mauroarias/custom-action/README.md

 ## ADD INTO A PROJECT

+### copy & create files

+- Copy docker-compose.template file to your local **Itest folder** and edit it.

 ### github actions workflow

 ## RUN LOCALLY

+Probably some commands does not work on Windows OS.

+### Prepare to run with Rider or Visual Studio IDE

-### Load the share qa lib on your Itest project
+#### 1. Load the shared qalib on your Itest project

-On your local **Itest folder**, run the following comand: docker run --rm -v $(pwd):/scripts mauroarias/share-qa-lib:latest /bin/cp -rf /share-qa-libs/ /scripts/
+On your local **Itest folder**, run the following command: docker run --rm --platform linux/arm64 -v $(pwd):/scripts mauroarias/share-qa-lib:latest /bin/cp -rf /share-qa-libs/ /scripts/

+#### 2. Compile app service

+On your local **Service root folder or on your dockerfile workpath**, run the following command: docker build -f < Dockerfile's path >/Dockerfile --platform linux/arm64 --no-cache -t app:test .

-### Compile your configure project locally
+#### 3. Compile your configure project locally

+On your local **service root folder**, run the following comand to build the initItest image: docker build -f < integration test path >/share-qa-libs/DockerfileInit --build-arg MIGRATION_PATH=< migration's project path, OPTIONAL if applies, ending in / > --build-arg INTEGRATION_TEST_PATH=< integration test path >/ --no-cache --platform linux/arm64 -t itestinit:test .

+ex:
+Root_serviceProject:
+    | ProjectSrc
+    | IntegrationTest

+On **Root_serviceProject** run:

+docker build -f **IntegrationTest**/share-qa-libs/DockerfileInit --build-arg MIGRATION_PATH=**ProjectSrc/** --build-arg INTEGRATION_TEST_PATH=**IntegrationTest/** --no-cache --platform linux/arm64 -t itestinit:test .

+#### 4. Start your infra locally

 On your local **Itest folder**:

-- Load the share qa libs.
-Please refer to: **Load the share qa lib on your Itest project** section
-- Run the following comand to build the initItest image: docker build -f share-qa-libs/DockerfileInit -t itestinit:test . --no-cache

-### Start your infra locally

-On your local **Itest folder**:

-- Compile your configure project.
-Please refer to: **Compile your configure project locally** section.
-- Build your service using the proper name and tag.
-The same used in the docker-compose file.
-- Make sure you have configured your system properlly. **Please refer to configurate section for more information**.
-- Make sure you have set all environment vars configurate on your system. **Please check the docker-compose file & Configuration.sh file**.
+- Make sure you have configured and set all environment vars configurate on your system.
 - make:
     docker-compose up

-### Run Itest from your IDE (Rider or Visual studio)
+#### 5. Run Itest from your IDE (Rider or Visual studio)

-- Start the infra.
-Please refer to: **Start your infra locally** section.
-- go to you IDE and run your tests as ussually. **Please note that you probably must use the proper port and localhost as host**.
+Go to you IDE and run your tests as ussually. **Please note that you probably must use the proper port and localhost as host**.

-### Run Itest from docker container
+### Build & Run Itest from docker container

 Please note that for now this option is available only on MacOS or Linux OS.
 On your local **Itest folder**: